offbyfour/Scrap_Shredder/Hardware/README.md

 ### Blades

-The blades are made out of steel and have an odd number of blades in order to limit the number of teeth cutting material at the same time.
+The blades are made out of steel and have an odd number of teeth in order to limit the number of teeth cutting material at the same time.

 ![image](https://github.com/user-attachments/assets/571adc72-d4e2-46cc-88ac-524c6369e691)